 We have too and it’s no easy task.

-Slack makes it dead simple to find that link that someone posted 3 weeks ago that you just now want to go have a look at.
+Slack makes it dead simple to find a link, even if it was posted 3 weeks ago and you realize you need to have a look at it now.
 Not only is the search super fast and friendly, but it’s also filterable.

-Imagine this scenario…you remember you were chatting with Bob one day and he posted a link to a really great resource on what you need to accomplish with a certain task, but you can’t quite remember what the link or website was named.
+Imagine this scenario…you remember you were chatting with your team about an update for one of your plugins, FooBox for example.
+One of the team mentioned a really great resource on what you need to accomplish, but you can’t quite remember what the link or website was named.

-Use the Slack search filter options to narrow your search to conversations only with Bob, only in a certain channel, or any of several other filters.
+Use the Slack search filter options to narrow your search to conversations with a particular team member, only in the FooBox channel, or any of several other filters.

 4. File Sharing

-We’re in the WordPress plugin business and we share files a lot.
+We’re in the WordPress plugin business and we share plenty of files.
 Many times this comes in the form of beta versions of our new plugin releases.

 Slack makes it simple to share these files quickly with our entire team and also has Dropbox integration for more in depth file access.